A faulty translation can lead to embarrassing, and sometimes dire, consequences.

 Companies can either be certified or compliant to ISO standards.
 Businesses that are certified have been audited by a certification body, independent of ISO, and have had confirmation that their quality processes live up to a certain standard.

 Businesses that are compliant have usually had their quality processes verified by a third party, but have not been audited by an official registrar.

 Related specifically to the translation industry, this standard regulates the processes and procedures in place to ensure translations are done accurately and meet client and industry standards.
 ISO 17100 defines the translation, revision, review and validation steps within the scope of a translation project.
-The standard also defines the roles of project managers, translators and reviewers and requires LSPs to hire linguists that must have either a degree in translation, a degree in a different field plus two years of professional translating experience or five full-time years of experience as a professional translator.
+The standard also defines the roles of project managers, language masters and reviewers and requires LSPs to hire linguists that must have either a degree in translation, a degree in a different field plus two years of professional translating experience or five full-time years of experience as a professional translator.

 A medical industry standard, ISO 13485 requires companies to have Quality Management Systems (QMSs) in place in order to provide services for medical devices.
 This standard ensures LSPs are equipped to provide translation for Instructions for Use (IFUs) or eLabeling for medical devices being marketed in foreign countries.
 Stringent standards are needed to properly carry out translations in the medical industry.

 ISO 9001 sets requirements for a company’s QMS, a set of policies and processes that helps a company successfully execute their mission.
 This ISO standard sets benchmarks that ensure a product lives up to consumer standards while also establishing uniform regulations for workers and management.
 A company certified to ISO 9001 creates an opportunity to improve their core processes while gaining trust from consumers.

 ISO certification is not required for companies; adhering to these standards is a voluntary decision.
 However, businesses that become certified to international standards can expect a boost of consumer confidence as well as a strong quality template to work from.